tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 .. note::
-    It is important that these queries are executed directly before the delete statements are executed (instead of for example doing it in :java:extdoc:`DeleteEventListener<org.hibernate.event.spi.DeleteEventListener>`.)
+    It is important that these queries are executed directly before the delete statements are executed (instead of for example doing it in :java-hibernate:`DeleteEventListener <org/hibernate/event/spi/DeleteEventListener>`.)
     Otherwise the ``NULL`` values might be overridden by an update statement.

 .. _persister-entity-instantiation: